Badminton: Tanisha Crasto moved to an alien country and took a step closer to the Paris Olympics

 “They are my strength and they are like my recharge button.
 It’s like I am ready to fight my next battle after meeting them.”

-The off-season recharge button did work wonders as Crasto and Ponnappa’s punched above their waist in Kuala Lumpur.
+The off-season recharge button did work wonders as Crasto and Ponnappa’s punched above their weight in Kuala Lumpur.

 They will next be in action in front of their home crowd at the India Open Super 750, which starts on Tuesday.
 A good result here could all but book their ticket to Paris.